 Important Note: There can be overlap between forms available in database form collections and forms from online publications, as database form collections often include forms from publications.

-Westlaw, Lexis, and Bloomberg all provide access to extensive libraries of secondary source publications.
-You can access the forms from many secondary resources from the form collections on commercial databases.
+Westlaw, Lexis, Bloomberg, and PLI Plus all provide access to extensive libraries of secondary source publications.
+As highlighted under the Database Collections tab of this guide, you can access the forms from many secondary resources from the form collections on commercial databases.
 Additionally, you can start your search for forms by identifying specific treatises, practice guides, or form books relevant to your topic.
-Below are links to secondary source publications on Westlaw, Lexis, and Bloomberg.
+Below are links to secondary source publications on Westlaw, Lexis, Bloomberg, and PLI Plus.